BBK-PiJ-2016-52/PiJ/README.md

-# Module: PiJ - Programming in Java @BBK
+# Module: PiJ - Programming in Java at Birkbeck, University of London.